Credit 101: The Ultimate Guide to Credit in 2024

 Dive deeper: 3 Different Types Of Travel Rewards Credit Cards

-• Be careful and read the fine print.
-Some reward cards have mile blackout dates, while others may charge an annual fee.
+Be careful and read the fine print.
+Some reward cards have blackout dates for miles, while others may charge an annual fee.

-• Most importantly, set goals.
+Most importantly: set goals.
 If you want an “x” number of miles or “y” number of points, make sure you stick to those goals.
-Ensure your big purchases can be paid off during the grace period to increase your point score.
+Ensure those big purchases you make can be paid off during the grace period to run up the point score.

 How to Start Making Credit Cards Work for You

-Learning to make your credit cards work for you is a marathon at first unless you have reached FI and can open reward credit cards without damaging your FICO score.
+Learning to make your credit cards work for you is a marathon at first.
+This is unless you have reached FI and can open reward credit cards without taking a blow to your FICO score.

 Start with examining the plastic in your wallet.
 Do any of these cards offer rewards?
 Many consumers aren't aware that they are accumulating points on their existing accounts.